Skip to main content

 Windows

-2. Run the installer.
-During setup, ensure the installation directory is added to the system PATH (the installer offers this option).
+2. Run the installer and add the installation directory to the system PATH.

 4. Restart any running applications or terminals after installation.